EthanTHoben/EthanTHoben.github.io/_pages/lb.md

 {% include base_path %}

 Welcome to Ethan's personal library!
 I am an amateur librarian and rare books collector, with an emphasis on technical content from STEM fields.
-As my background is in electrical engineering, I started out collecting useful texts on a variety of EE topics, and eventually branched out into collection any text I think will be an interesting topic to learn about.
+As my background is in electrical engineering, I started out collecting useful texts on a variety of EE topics, and eventually branched out into collecting any text I think will be an interesting topic to learn about.

+My life goal for my library is to have the largest technical library on earth, at least the largest one owned by a single private individual.
+I have yet to find anyone claiming that title publicly, but I am sure somone is ahead of me at the moment, but not for long!

+I only list the technical content of my library, and that will not change.
+While I very much enjoy my history and literature collections, I know the state of the world we live in, and am not naive enough to think the public understands the concept of intellectual curiosity.

 ## Library Stats
-The amount of books that fall under the technical content umbrella are 277.
-The total size of my personal collection, which includes technical, historical, and literature is 407.
-73.96% of the collection are hardcovers, 26.04% of the collection are paperbacks.
-The median book age is 40 years, the average book age is 42 years, the oldest book is from 1879, and the newest book is from 2024.
+The amount of books that fall under the technical content umbrella are 459.
+The total size of my personal collection, which includes technical, historical, and literature is 604.
+70.86% of the collection are hardcovers, 29.14% of the collection are paperbacks.
+The median book age is 44 years, the average book age is 45 years, the oldest book is from 1879, and the newest book is from 2024.

 ## Collections
 Within my library, I have various subsets of books that make up collections.
 My list of ongoing collections and completion percentage is listed below: